Deconfounding Imitation Learning with Variational Inference: Abstract

 \section{Abstract}

 Standard imitation learning can fail when the expert demonstrators have different sensory inputs than the imitating agent.
 This is because partial observability gives rise to hidden confounders in the causal graph.
-We break down the space of confounded imitation learning problems and identify three settings with different data requirements in which the correct imitation policy can be identified.
-We then introduce an algorithm for deconfounded imitation learning, which trains an inference model jointly with a latent-conditional policy.
-At test time, the agent alternates between updating its belief over the latent and acting under the belief.
+Previously, to work around the confounding problem, policies have been trained by accessing the expert's policy or using inverse reinforcement learning (IRL).
+However, both approaches have drawbacks as the expert's policy may not be available and IRL can be unstable in practice.
+Instead, we propose to train a variational inference model to infer the expert's latent information and use it to train a latent-conditional policy.
+We prove that using this method, under strong assumptions, the identification of the correct imitation learning policy is theoretically possible from expert demonstrations alone.
+In practice, we focus on a setting with less strong assumptions where we use exploration data for learning the inference model.
 We show in theory and practice that this algorithm converges to the correct interventional policy, solves the confounding issue, and can under certain assumptions achieve an asymptotically optimal imitation performance.